trufi-association/mapping-documentation/docs/install-josm/java-jar.md

-# Installing JOSM on linux via command line
+# Dealing with .jar files on linux

 ## Installing Java